danielfm/smudge/README.md

 | <kbd>t</kbd>     | Lists the tracks of the playlist under the cursor        |
 | <kbd>M-RET</kbd> | Plays the playlist under the cursor                      |

-Once you opened the list of tracks of a playlist, you get the following key bindings in the resulting buffer:
+Once you open the list of tracks of a playlist, you get the following key bindings in the resulting buffer:

 | Key              | Description                                                         |